Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

           }'
     ```

-27. Repeat the preceding command for each node MAC and IP address in the blade.
+27. Repeat the preceding command for each `Node Maintenance Network` MAC and IP address in the blade.

 #### Enable the Slot and Power on the Slot